OpenMendel/MendelImpute.jl/docs/src/man/painting.md

 # Estimating ancestry

-Other than phasing and imputation, MendelImpute can also be used for:
+If samples in the reference haplotype panel are labeled with a population origin, MendelImpute can also be used for:

-+ Estimate admixed proportions using a reference haplotype panel
++ Estimate admixed proportions
-+ Chromosome painting using a reference haplotype panel
++ Chromosome painting

-We use the [1000 genomes chromosome 22](http://bochet.gcc.biostat.washington.edu/beagle/1000_Genomes_phase3_v5a/b37.vcf/) as example to estimate ancestry proportions & perform *chromosome painting* from reference haplotype panels.
+We use the [1000 genomes chromosome 22](http://bochet.gcc.biostat.washington.edu/beagle/1000_Genomes_phase3_v5a/b37.vcf/) as illustration.
 Example code to generate plots are presented.
-Note the original chromosome data are filtered into target and reference panel the same way as the detailed example in Phasing and Imputation.

 ```julia